SnowballToss: Meshing and Occlusion

 ARMeshFloorFallback- fallback mesh floor plane

-SnowballTossDebugManager- manages the debug functionality for the demo
+SnowballTossDebugManager- manages the debug functionality for the scene

 A UI displaying instructions.